Apply for a heritage grant

 Heritage grants of up to $5000 are available to help repair or conserve places and sites of heritage significance, including significant trees.

-- repairs and conservation work
+- Repairs and conservation work.

-- capital works that improve community access
+- Capital works that improve community access.

-- the development of conservation management or interpretation plans.
+- The development of conservation management plans.